keptn-sandbox/neoload-service/README.md

     1. NL_API_TOKEN: api token of your NeoLoad account
     1. NL_WEB_ZONEID : NeoLoad Web Zone id that would be used by Keptn

-you can also take advantage of the native dyntrace integration by
+you can also take advantage of the native dyntrace integration by running the dedicated installer.*

+2. Run the installer script
+ * there are 2 type of installation
+   1. installing the neoload-service with dynatrace
+   If the dynatrace-service has been previously installed then you can run:
+`installer/deployNeoLoadWebWithDynatrace.sh <name of you keptn namespace>`
+    Once deployed the neoload-service will had the right project settings to run a test with the dynatrace integration.
+    The Enduser will still need to configure the tags in each scenario.

+    2. Installing the neoload-service `installer/deployNeoLoadWeb.sh <name of you keptn namespace>`

 ## The NeoLoad Service requires to store the workload.yaml file in the ressources of keptn

 1. Create your keptn.neoload.engine.yaml file describing the test and the infrastructure